GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing

 The network first takes as input the incident angle \(\alpha_m^{(k)}\) and the scatterer semantic class \(\bm{\zeta}_m^{(k)}\).
-The former is encoded using the PosEnc defined in~\eqref{PosEnc}, where \(L\) denotes the encoding dimension controlling the frequency granularity.
+The former is encoded by~\eqref{PosEnc}.
 The latter is embedded into a continuous latent vector via an embedding layer.
 These two encoded inputs are concatenated and transformed by a latent space expansion MLP to form a unified feature vector.
 This feature is then processed by two parallel branches.
 The outgoing angle prediction module estimates \(\beta_m^{(k)}\) using a stack of feed-forward network (FFN) blocks with ResNet.
 In parallel, the polarization component prediction module employs a Fresnel-inspired dual-branch architecture to separately compute the parallel \(\Gamma_{\parallel,m}^{(k)}\) and perpendicular \(\Gamma_{\perp,m}^{(k)}\) components of $\Gamma_{m}^{(k)}$, each through its own FFN-based pathway and dedicated output layer.
-Finally, the predicted polarization components, along with the cumulative coefficient \(\sum_{l=1}^{k-1} \Gamma_m^{(l)}\) and the angular offset \(\gamma_m^{(k)}\) (encoded via PosEnc), are concatenated and passed to the polarization fusion module, which refines the combined input through stacked FFN blocks and outputs the final interaction coefficient \(\Gamma_m^{(k)}\).
+Finally, the predicted polarization components, along with the cumulative coefficient \(\sum_{l=1}^{k-1} \Gamma_m^{(l)}\) and the angular offset \(\gamma_m^{(k)}\) (encoded via PosEnc in~\eqref{PosEnc}), are concatenated and passed to the polarization fusion module, which refines the combined input through stacked FFN blocks and outputs the final interaction coefficient \(\Gamma_m^{(k)}\).